20% Improvement in 24 Hour time and Spartathlon Auto-Qualifier

 It's crucial that this is seen as a long/progression - there's no value in doing too much too soon and it's essential to build up that mental strength that will allow Alex to complete ultra type distances knowing that her knees will play ball.

-Coach Daz feedback - "Please look after the knee and the sleep levels…… I would much rather you back off runs, get some rest and let the knee mend than trying to “push through it”.
+Coach Daz feedback for Alex - "Please look after the knee and the sleep levels…… I would much rather you back off runs, get some rest and let the knee mend than trying to “push through it”.
 This stuff is all about a steady accumulation of gains over weeks and months, and if you’re mega tired and trying to push through, the risk of more serious injury skyrockets.
 That happens, it sets us back weeks and months.
 So don’t worry/stress about trying to hit “the plan”.
 Better that you do one or two runs this week and feel healthy than try to do 4 runs and it sets us back."

 Training with his friend Martin Longhurst to compete in their first 24 hour event.
 Challenge set to "take a peek at the current Team record and maybe..."